Silvia and Greg

 The Rules of the Road: Cozumel Taxi Regulations

 As we’ve discussed, the taxi industry in Cozumel is tightly regulated.
 This is to ensure that you have a safe and consistent experience.
-All drivers are required to be licensed and trained, and they have to wear an identification badge.
+All drivers must be licensed and trained and must wear an identification badge.
 They’re also required to speak some English, which makes communication a lot easier.

 Making a Connection: Interacting with Your Taxi Driver